-- 1. Examine the impact of gender on the academic performance of learners. - 2.
-Examine the causes of poor performance of learners in schools.
+- 1. Examine the impact of gender on the academic performance of learners. - Examine the causes of poor performance of learners in primary schools of Emining Division, Koibatek District - 3.
 To examine strategies used by schools to improve on the academic performance of both boys and girls.